HomeVegan Products

 Vegan Vegan Products Meal Ideas

-Sorghum Cookies
+Pattern Cookies

-Sorghum Cookies is a dessert that serves 32.
-For 12 cents per serving, this recipe covers 2% of your daily requirements of vitamins and minerals.
-One serving contains 135 calories, 2g of protein, and 6g of fat.
-If you have baking powder, salt, ground cloves, and a few other ingredients on hand, you can make it.
-Not a lot of people made this recipe, and 1 would say it hit the spot.
-From preparation to the plate, this recipe takes roughly 40 minutes.
-It is brought to you by Taste of Home.
-It is a good option if you're following a lacto ovo vegetarian diet.
+Pattern Cookies takes around 45 minutes from beginning to end.
+This dessert has 147 calories, 2g of protein, and 6g of fat per serving.
+This recipe serves 24.
+For 12 cents per serving, this recipe covers 3% of your daily requirements of vitamins and minerals.
+Head to the store and pick up sugar, milk, vanillan extract, and a few other things to make it today.
+Only a few people made this recipe, and 1 would say it hit the spot.
+It is brought to you by Allrecipes.
 Overall, this recipe earns an improvable spoonacular score of 0%.
 If you like this recipe, you might also like recipes such as Eggless Chocolate Chip Crescent Cookies - Eggless Cookies, Chocolate Chip Strawberry Crunch Cookies, and Vegan Pumpkin Chocolate Chip Cookies.

 Videos for Making Different Vegan Vegan Products Style Dishes